 You better behave!
-For this team has the authority to issue fines if you are violating any of the Park’s rules.
-However, far from being just the policemen/women of the Park, they often are the ones that conduct guided walks with visitors and share their knowledge and passion of the area.
+This team has the authority to issue fines if you are violating any of the Park’s rules.
+However, far from being just the policemen/women of the Park, they often are the ones that conduct guided walks with visitors and share their knowledge and passion for the area.

-The circulation of motor vehicles, fishing and the picking of plants are strictly forbidden while dogs are not allowed as they might disturb the wildlife.
+The circulation of motor vehicles, fishing and picking plants is strictly forbidden, while dogs are not allowed as they might disturb the wildlife.

 Fauna in the Vanoise

-The sighting of an ibex is without doubt the most rewarding experience as the alpine animal nearly disappeared from the French Alps some 50 years ago.
-From 40 individuals in 1963, the ibex have multiplied to be more than 2,000 today.
+The sighting of an ibex is undoubtedly the most rewarding experience as the alpine animal nearly disappeared from the French Alps some 50 years ago.
+From 40 individuals in 1963, the ibex have multiplied to more than 2,000 today.
 They represent the largest ibex population in France.
-The challenge has been overcome and the ibex has become the emblem of the Park.
+The challenge has been overcome, and the ibex has become the emblem of the Park.

-Like the chamois and the ibex, the little marmot is an emblematic animal of the Vanoise.
+Like the chamois and the ibex, the little marmot is a symbolic animal of the Vanoise.
 If the tourist in Alsace is looking for a stork nesting on a chimney top, the visitor in the Vanoise won’t be satisfied until he sees the cute little rodent.
 “No worries” for the marmot is easily noticeable when people remain silent and have a bit of patience.
 The strident cry of the guarding marmot is the signal of their presence.
-The little animal is not bothered by the thousands of skiers in the peripheral area for it is in hibernation under the snow during 6 months from October to March.
+The little animal is not bothered by the thousands of skiers in the peripheral area, for it is in hibernation under the snow for six months, from October to March.